javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 ## Special characters

-It is still possible to create multiline strings with single quotes by using a so-called "newline character", written as `\n`, which denotes a line break:
+It is still possible to create multiline strings with single and double quotes by using a so-called "newline character", written as `\n`, which denotes a line break:

 ```js run
 let guestList = "Guests:\n * John\n * Pete\n * Mary";